maxgoedjen/secretive/FAQ.md

 Please run `ssh -Tv git@github.com` in your terminal and paste the output in a [new GitHub issue](https://github.com/maxgoedjen/secretive/issues/new) with a description of your issue.

-### Secretive prompts for password input instead of using my Apple Watch
+### Secretive prompts me to type my password instead of using my Apple Watch

 1) Make sure you have enabled "Use your Apple Watch to unlock apps and your Mac" in System Preferences --> Security & Privacy:

 ![System Preferences Setting](assets/apple_watch_system_prefs.png)

-2) Ensure that unlocking your Mac with Apple watch is working (lock and unlock at least once)
+2) Ensure that unlocking your Mac with Apple Watch is working (lock and unlock at least once)
-3) Now you should get prompted on the watch when you use `ssh` or `git fetch <remote_name>` etc. Double click the side button to approve:
+3) Now you should get prompted on the watch when your key is accessed.
+Double click the side button to approve:

 ![Apple Watch Prompt](assets/apple_watch_auth.png)